marynamln/Spark-group-project/README.md

 18. Which actors are known for the most titles?
 19. How many series have ended by 2020?
 20. Who has a casting director profession with three or more titles?
+21. How many people have each combination of professions?
+22. How many titles is each person known for?